Think you know everything you need to know about sex? When it comes to mating in dogs, maybe not!

 Tieing or locking in mating dogs is unique to them.
 Humans, cats and other animals do not experience this as part of their mating process.

 The bulbus glandis in dogs swells and forms a knot inside the female's vagina during the third phase of canine mating, effectively locking them together.

 You should not attempt to separate locked dogs as this is usually more or less impossible, and can result in injury to the dogs, or to you, if the dogs become aggressive at attempts to separate them.

-A couple of young, inexperienced Golden retrievers are being used for mating by a breeder.
+A couple of young, inexperienced Golden Retrievers are being used for mating by a breeder.
 They are closely supervised during breeding to ensure that breeding takes place and that neither dog becomes injured during the process.
 The breeder is present when the male mounts the female and observes thrusting.
 However, after thrusting has taken place, the female, who is an active and excitable dog, moves, resulting in the male becoming disengaged before a knot forms on his penis to allow the dogs to become locked.
 Because the breeder has observed mating, and the male appears to have ejaculated prior to disengaging, the breeder suspects the female may have become impregnated in spite of a lock not occurring.
 Sure enough, a couple of months later, the young female gives birth to a healthy litter of puppies.
-Hopefully next time she is bred she will be calmer and more familiar with the process, so will remain still, allowing a lock to occur and increasing the chances of a successful mating.
+Hopefully, next time she is bred she will be calmer and more familiar with the process, so will remain still, allowing a lock to occur and increasing the chances of successful mating.